MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/voice-channel-call-recordings-transcripts.md

 ---
 title: "View call recording and transcripts for voice channel | MicrosoftDocs"
-description: "Use this article to learn how to view call recordings and transcripts in Omnichannel for Customer Service." ms.date: 08/02/2023 ms.service: dynamics-365-customerservice ms.topic: article
+description: "Use this article to learn how to view call recordings and transcripts." ms.date: 08/02/2023 ms.service: dynamics-365-customerservice ms.topic: article